bigbeka/rtl8812au/README.md

 ```

 ### Installation of Driver
-In order to install the driver open a terminal in the directory with the source code and execute the following command:
+In order to install the driver, (after having completed `For Raspberry (RPI)` section and `sudo reboot now`) open a terminal in the directory with the source code and execute the following command:
 ```
 $ sudo make dkms_install
 ```